-When the prophet Nathan confronted King David about his sin with Bathsheba, David sought God’s forgiveness.
-But if he had not accepted God’s mercy, he would have let that period define the rest of his life.
-Though David still experienced severe consequences for his actions, holding onto false guilt would have made it more difficult for him to ask for God’s intervention and direction during the many years he endured those consequences.
+When the prophet Nathan confronted King David about his adulterous affair with Bathsheba, David sought and received God’s forgiveness.
+But if he hadn’t accepted God’s mercy, that sinful period would have defined the rest of his life.

-How differently would David’s story have been if he had chosen to live in self-condemnation?
-Would we know him as a man after God’s heart (Acts 13:22)?
-Similarly, how do people view our relationship with God when we choose to hang on to our shame?
+How different would David’s story have been if he had chosen to live in self-condemnation?
+Would we know him as a man after God’s heart?
+Probably not.
+When we choose to hang on to our shame, how do people view our relationship with God?

-If we want others to know us as people after God’s heart, perhaps rather than dwelling on our failures, we should consider praying the words King David prayed after he was confronted with his sin:
+If we want others to see us as people after God’s heart – to see the personal and intimate relationship we have with God – rather than dwelling on our failures, we should pray the words King David prayed after Nathan confronted him with his sin:

 O Lord, open my lips, and my mouth will declare your praise.
 (Psalm 51:15 ESV).

-How would it change our witness (and our own faith) if we stopped living as if Jesus’ death and resurrection weren’t enough to pay for our sin – and begin praising Him for His extraordinary kindness for Calvary more often?
+How would our witness (and our own faith) change if we stopped living as if Jesus’ death and resurrection weren’t enough to pay for our sin?
+What if, instead, we began praising Him for the extraordinary love He displayed at Calvary?

-Then maybe, as we continue to declare His praises, our confidence in His love and faithfulness will grow.
-Our witness will change as we no longer give into the lie that we’re not worthy of God’s intervention and direction in the years we’ve yet to live.
+Maybe, as we continue to declare His praises, our confidence in His love and faithfulness will grow.
+Our witness will become stronger as we no longer believe the lie that we’re not worthy of God’s care and direction.

-Think about it, which would be a better testimony – and more fun(!): Allowing our hearts to grow weary with regret and sorrow due to our sins?
-Or opening our mouths to declare God’s praises?
+Which would be a stronger, more dynamic testimony?
+Allowing our hearts to grow weary with regret and sorrow because of our sins?
+Or opening our mouths to declare God’s praises and mercy?
+You decide.

 What about you?